d3lta-v/ULWI/ISA.md

 Any instructions that are synchronous in nature is explicitly marked so.
 All attempts have been made to make the program flow as asynchronous as possible, but there are still certain instructions that are fundamentally synchronous and requires waiting.

+Commands can be broadly separated into 3 types: action, reply or blocking reply.

+- Action: This type of command performs an action.
+The ESP8266 will only reply with a Windows-style newline.
+For example, initiating a HTTP request is an action command and does not return anything.
+- Reply: This type of command will result in a reply by the ESP8266.
+For example, checking on the status of a HTTP request will always incur a response.
+- Blocking reply: This is a hybrid of Action and Reply and should be used sparingly.
+This type of commands are typically not implemented and should be avoided.

 ## Initialisms

 This instruction set uses extensive amounts of letters to represent certain settings.
 The following list is a common set of letters used across all instructions.
 Instruction specific letters would be included in the manual entry for that particular instruction